An Alternating Direction Method for Total Variation Denoising: The Alternating Direction Augmented Lagrangian Method

 Exact joint minimization of $\mathcal{L}(x,y,\gamma)$ with respect to both $x$ and $y$ is usually difficult.
-In practice, an inexact version of the AL method (IAL) is often used, where $\mathcal{L}(x,y,\gamma)$ is minimized approximately as opposed to Line \ref{line:solve_auglag} in Algorithm \ref{alg:al}.
-Convergence is still guaranteed in this case, as long as the subproblems are solved with an increasing accuracy \cite{rockafellar1973multiplier}.
+Hence, in practice, an inexact version of the AL method (IAL) is often used, where $\mathcal{L}(x,y,\gamma)$ is minimized only approximately.
+Convergence is still guaranteed in this case, as long as the subproblems are solved with increasing accuracy \cite{rockafellar1973multiplier}.

-ADAL (Algorithm \ref{alg:adal}) is an extreme case of IAL in that it finds the approximate minimizer of $\mathcal{L}(x,y,\gamma)$ by alternatingly optimizing with respect to $x$ and $y$ once.
-This is often desirable because joint minimization of $\mathcal{L}(x,y,\gamma)$ even approximately could be hard.
+ADAL (Algorithm \ref{alg:adal} below) is a particular case of IAL in that it finds the approximate minimizer of $\mathcal{L}(x,y,\gamma)$ by alternatingly optimizing with respect to $x$ and $y$ once.
+This is often desirable because joint minimization of $\mathcal{L}(x,y,\gamma)$ even approximately can be hard.

 The convergence of ADAL has been established for the case of two-way splitting as above.
-We restate the results from \cite{eckstein1992douglas} in the following theorem. \begin{thm} Consider problem \eqref{eq:struct_lin_con}, where both $f$ and $g$ are proper, closed, convex functions, and $A \in \mathbb{R}^{n\times m}$ has full column rank.
-Then, starting with an arbitrary $\mu > 0$ and $x^0,y^0 \in \mathbb{R}^m$, the sequence $\{x^k,y^k,\gamma^k\}$ generated by Algorithm \ref{alg:adal} converges to a Kuhn-Tucker pair $\big((x^*,y^*),\gamma^*\big)$ of problem \eqref{eq:struct_lin_con}, if \eqref{eq:struct_lin_con} has one.
-If \eqref{eq:struct_lin_con} does not have an optimal solution, then at least one of the sequences $\{(x^k,y^k)\}$ and $\{\gamma^k\}$ diverges. \end{thm} Note that the results in Theorem \ref{thm:admm_conv} is equally applicable to the more general problem

-as long as $A$ and $B$ have full column ranks.
-It is known that $\mu$ does not have to decrease to a very small value (or can simply stay constant) in order for the method to converge to the optimal solution of problem \eqref{eq:struct_lin_con} \cite{nocedal, bertsekas1999nonlinear}.
+This result, which is a modest extension of results in \cite{eckstein1992douglas}, is given in \cite{esser2009applications} and contained in the following theorem. \begin{thm} Consider problem \eqref{eq:struct_lin_con}, where both $f$ and $g$ are proper, closed, convex functions, and $A \in \mathbb{R}^{n\times m}$ and $B \in \mathbb{R}^{n\times l}$ have full column rank.
+Then, starting with an arbitrary $\mu > 0$ and $x^0 \in \bbR^m, y^0 \in \mathbb{R}^l$, the sequence $\{x^k,y^k,\gamma^k\}$ generated by Algorithm \ref{alg:adal} converges to a primal-dual optimal solution pair $\big((x^*,y^*),\gamma^*\big)$ to problem \eqref{eq:struct_lin_con}, if \eqref{eq:struct_lin_con} has one.
+If \eqref{eq:struct_lin_con} does not have an optimal solution, then at least one of the sequences $\{(x^k,y^k)\}$ and $\{\gamma^k\}$ diverges. \end{thm} It is known that $\mu$ does not have to decrease to a very small value (it can simply stay constant) in order for the method to converge to the optimal solution of problem \eqref{eq:struct_lin_con} \cite{nocedal, bertsekas1999nonlinear}.
 Inexact versions of ADAL, where one or both of the subproblems are solved approximately have also been proposed and analyzed \cite{eckstein1992douglas, he2002new,yang2009alternating}.